wrkode/beskar7/README.md

 ## Contributing

-For information about contributing to Beskar7, see the `CONTRIBUTING.md` file and the issue tracker at https://github.com/wrkode/beskar7/issues.
+Contributions are welcome!
+For information about contributing to Beskar7, see the issue tracker at https://github.com/wrkode/beskar7/issues.

 ## Project Status and Roadmap

 For detailed information about the project's current status and future plans, please see the **[GitHub Issues](https://github.com/wrkode/beskar7/issues)** and **[GitHub Projects](https://github.com/wrkode/beskar7/projects)** pages.

-## Contributing

-Contributions are welcome!
-Please refer to the contribution guidelines (to be added).

 ## Running Tests